Dianeod/docs-1/docs/ml/nlp/userguide/clustering.md

 -   `docs` is a list of documents or document keywords (table or a list of dictionaries)
 -   `numOfClusters` is the number of clusters (long)

-returns a list of list of longs, the documents’ indexes, grouped into clusters.
+returns a list of longs, the documents’ indexes, grouped into clusters.

 Group Jeff Skilling’s emails into 60 clusters: